Non-Rutgers Study Abroad Programs

 Auckland, New Zealand (Outgoing Program)

 Auckland is the largest and most cosmopolitan city in New Zealand with one third of the country’s population.
 Located on the North Island of New Zealand, the central part of the city lies between the Tasman Sea and the Pacific Ocean.
 As well as being the economic hub of New Zealand Auckland is also a center of culture and sport.
-In addition to hosting the America’s Cup twice and the Harbour Crossing Swim every year, Auckland will host the World Rugby Cup this fall.
+In addition to hosting the America’s Cup twice and the Harbour Crossing Swim every year, Auckland also hosted the World Rugby Cup.
 For those not interested in sports, performances of Kapa haka can be seen in town and national treasures can be found in the Auckland Art Gallery.

 In order to have an idea of what classes are available, you should visit the University of Auckland web page.

 When looking for courses, be sure you are only looking at the offerings for undergraduate students.
 Also, please be sure you choose courses that are offered during your semester of study.
 If you are studying abroad during the semester running from July - November/December (Rutgers fall semester), then you should choose courses that are available during Semester 2 at Auckland.
 If you are studying abroad during the semester running from February/March – July (Rutgers fall semester), be sure to choose courses available during Semester I.